Rashid Sumaila: Astronomers to Venomous Vipers and Ebusua Dwarfs

 Born in Cape Coast, Rashid Sumaila, affectionately known as Rash, began his playing career in the junior ranks of Cape Coast Adisadel-based Colts team named Astronomers where he excelled with performance and won almost everyone's hearts at the club.

 In the year 2008, a division 1 club Venomous Vipers who were monitoring him keenly had to approach management of Astronomers for his signature where he was their prime target for the 2008–2009 Division 1 season.

 Playing with tenacity and zeal Sumaila was then tipped as the next Sergio Ramos of Ghana football due to his consistency in the central defensive role.

-The praises and hails he had with the then division on club broke the news of his performances where Ghana Premier League Clubs were knocking heads to grab the young talented defender.
+The praises and hails he had with the then division on club broke the news of his performances where Ghana Premier League Clubs tried to integrate the young defender.

 Prior to his abysmal performances Premier League club Ebusua Dwarfs signed him for the 2009–10 season where he progressed through the ranks at Ebusua Dwarfs and made his senior debut in the 2010–11 Glo Premier League season.

 Asante Kotoko

-The porcupine worries in 2012 were very full of joy when they signed their best man Sumaila from Ebusua Dwarfs who they were eyeing season ago to strengthen their central defense.
+The porcupine worries in 2012 signed their man Sumaila from Ebusua Dwarfs who they were eyeing season ago to strengthen their central defense.

 As versatile as he was he played an integral part of Asante Kotoko S.C.
 2012–13 season where he helped them to win the Ghana Premier League.

 Notable for his tackles and strength in defense Sumaila's name was on everyone's lips of Asante Kotoko S.C. fans as he was referred as "We got our man" simply meaning they have fixed the defense now.
 French club RC Lens took an interest in young powerful centre-back after his first Ghana national football team call-up on 15 November 2011.